A Little of

 Oh, don't get me wrong, I have other interests.
 I still do play the piano occasionally, and I like to play English Handbells, gardening (mostly native plants or dye material for fiber), fish for trout in Montana and play in Irish sessions with my B/C button box.
 But the darn clay really defines me.

-Brenda is a personnel recruiter specializing in healthcare technology.
-She spends a good deal of her time as an Executive Board member of a large women's philanthropy.
-When she finds free time she will be knitting, dying or weaving.
+Brenda, a native Idahoan and fellow UofI graduate, is a personnel recruiter specializing in healthcare technology.
+She holds her MBA from Dominican University of California in International Business.
+She serves as an Executive Board member of a large women's philanthropy.
+She is an accomplished Handbell Director and when she finds free time she will be knitting, dying or weaving.

 I've had other careers and businesses through the years (the fish hatchery with 260 aquariums is a story in itself), but I've come back to clay a number of times.
 Sometimes I come back to see if it still attracts me and being the addiction that it is, I should know better.
 I still have a Robert Brent potter's wheel with a serial number of "72" and just have never been able to let it go...so I use it.